What Is Developmental Editing? The Writer's Guide to Developmental Editing

 The good news is, you don't have to live in New York City to work with a great editor.
 Freelance developmental editors connect with writers anywhere in the world.

 Here at The Write Practice, we have a great team of developmental editors we recommend to all our writers.
-They’re experts in a range of genres: fiction and nonfiction, short stories and epic novels, children’s literature to young adult to adult, to book club fiction and historical fiction, to fantasy and sci-fi, to literary fiction and romance.
+They're experts in a range of genres: fiction and nonfiction, short stories and epic novels, children's literature to young adult to adult, book club fiction and historical fiction, fantasy and sci-fi, literary fiction and romance, and more.

 Get started by checking out the editing packages we offer here.
 (You'll notice we offer both a manuscript diagnostic and ongoing developmental editing!)